6 Secrets of Parents Who’ve Slashed Their Bills, Paid Off Debt and Built Empires

 When we talked to Nyang in 2018, her credit score was around 663, a near 200-point increase.* She’d planned to continue to use Credit Sesame to improve it.
 Her next goal?
 Take out a mortgage and buy a home for herself and her daughter.

-Raleigh, North Carolina, parents Scott and Jennifer Perry, opened a 529 plan for their son, Isaiah, shortly after he was born.
+Raleigh, North Carolina, parents Scott and Jennifer Perry, opened an investing plan for their son, Isaiah, shortly after he was born.

-“I can’t stand the thought of funds sitting there stagnant for a long time,” Scott said of his decision to opt for a 529 plan over a savings account.
+“I can’t stand the thought of funds sitting there stagnant for a long time,” Scott said of his decision to opt for an investing plan over a savings account.
 “You got to start early and get that compound interest working!”

-When saving $40,000 is this easy, why wouldn’t you do it?
-It takes five minutes to download the U-Nest app and create an account, and you can start by saving as little as $25 a month.
+When saving an extra $25,000 is this easy, why wouldn’t you do it?
+It takes five minutes to download the UNest app and create an account.

 *Like Nyang, 60% of Credit Sesame members see an increase in their credit score; 50% see at least a 10-point increase, and 20% see at least a 50-point increase after 180 days.